Jarvis-Consulting-Group/jarvis_data_eng-shahiro770/README.md

 ## Highlighted Projects
-**CandleLight** [[GitHub](https://github.com/shahiro770/CandleLight)]: Developed a two-dimensional roguelike adventure game in C# and Unity, similar to games such as The Oregon Trail
+**CandleLight** [[GitHub](https://github.com/shahiro770/CandleLight)]: Developed a two-dimensional roguelike turn-based adventure game in C# and Unity, similar to games such as The Oregon Trail.
+The game features hand-drawn pixel art, as well as usage of various post-processing effects to provide an immersive experience.

 **Space Invaders** [[GitHub](https://github.com/shahiro770/space-invaders)]: Created a space invaders style, top down shooting game, using Java and the GUI library Swing.
+The game makes use of basic OOP design principles to efficiently handle the movement and interactions of the player, enemies, and barricades.

 ## Professional Experiences